Chrome steel miniature bearings for shaft sizes from 1.5mm to 9mm

 See Products Variants below for stainless steel and flanged options

-Click on INFO in the rows below to display technical drawings of the bearings with load and speed data.
+Click on INFO in the rows below to display technical information and drawings of the bearings with load and speed data.
 Please note that the maximum loads and speeds are used in theoretical life calculations.
-It is recommended to use bearings at significantly less than the maximum load and speed ratings to ensure reasonable bearing life.
+To ensure reasonable bearing life, it is recommended to use bearings at significantly less than the maximum load and speed ratings.

 At temperatures above a certain threshold, the maximum load-bearing capacity of chrome steel decreases and it experiences more deformation than stainless steel.
 Moreover, the steel is not rust-resistant and should not be used in corrosive environments.

 To prevent moisture from damaging chrome steel miniature bearings, manufacturers typically coat them with a protective oil.
 Using chrome steel bearings without lubrication is not recommended as they can rust easily.
 Rusting can happen when they are stored or shipped, due to moisture inside the protective packaging.
 Additionally, protective oil cannot be applied to a dry bearing.

 Ball bearings frequently have chrome steel components due to their ability to withstand high loads and low noise performance.
 Additionally, chrome steel bearings are more economical compared to other materials.
 On the other hand, many miniature instrument bearings are typically manufactured with stainless steel.

 For further information about our range of miniature bearings in chrome steel, contact a specialist today by emailing firstname.lastname@example.org.